aderras/Count-Attendance-Zoom-Class/README.md

 This code also counts student participation by totaling the number of contributions to the Zoom chat.
 To use, [download chat files](https://support.zoom.us/hc/en-us/articles/115004792763-Saving-in-meeting-chat) to the same location as the usage report files.

-The participation file does not contain the date of the class, so the date must be included in the filename in the format MMDDYYYY, separated by an underscore.
+The chat file does not contain the date of the class, so the date must be included in the filename in the format MMDDYYYY, separated by an underscore.
 E.g. 'any-name_09152020.txt.'